 The company has applied judgement in estimating the remaining lease term including the effects of any extension or termination options reasonably expected to be exercised, applying hindsight if appropriate.

 (a) Lease Portfolio

 The company's lease portfolio includes:

-Lease Details Rowville The lease agreement is a non-cancellable lease with an initial term of five years which commenced in March 2015.
-The lease has one further five year extension option available.
+Lease Details Rowville The lease agreement is a non-cancellable lease with an initial term of five years which commenced in 1st March 2020.